andrew-d-gordon/sorting_by_frequency/README.md

 # Sorting by Frequency
 Web App to process text and output a list ordered primarily by frequency of the words, and secondarily by lexicographic order when frequency is tied.
 As a constraint, this app attempts to avoid built-in sorting utils.
 A custom implementation of [Binary Search](https://en.wikipedia.org/wiki/Binary_search_algorithm) and [Bisect](https://en.wikipedia.org/wiki/Bisection_(software_engineering)) algorithms are used in tandem with a word dictionary/hash map to maintain the sorted order of the output list as new items are added.

+You can view a working demo [here](https://sorting-by-frequency.herokuapp.com/).

+The demo runs with the backend and the client being served on the same domain.
+Code for the demo varies in `server/index.js` as well as `components/Form.js` in `client/` (in comparison to [main](https://github.com/andrew-d-gordon/sorting_by_frequency/tree/main)).
+These changes are present in the [herokuServerClient](https://github.com/andrew-d-gordon/sorting_by_frequency/tree/herokuServerClient) branch.

 # Example Run

 To start the server and client separately, follow the below steps: